-FINAL YEAR (WEL 3000)

-i $F{i}$ rci S on 100 :10 ·

-WEL 3001 Composition, Translation, Spoken Welsh I (1)

-The course is designed to further the student's ability to handle the literary and spoken language.

-WEL 3002 Medieval Prose I (1)

-The prose genres of the medieval period, including selections from original and translation material.

-WEL 3003 Medieval Poetry I (1)

-A survey of the development of the bardic order and its main\metre, the cywydd deuair hirion in the fourteenth to sixteenth centuries.
+Final Year (WEL 3000) First Semester: WEL 3001 Composition.
+Translation.
+Spoken Welsh I (1) The course is designed to further the student's ability to handle the literary and spoken language.
+WEL 3002 Medieval Prose I (1) The prose genres of the medieval period, including selections from original and translation material.
+WEL 3003 Medieval Poetry I (1) A survey of the development of the bardic order and its main metre, the cywydd deuair hirion in the fourteenth to sixteenth centuries.
 Textual work concentrates on the poems of Dafydd ap Gwilym.

-WEL 3004 Twentieth Century Prose I (1)

-Representative samples from the compositions of modern prose writers and modern playwrights.

-WEL 3005 Twentieth Century Poetry I (1)

-Selections from the major poets and schools of twentieth century modernism.

-WEL 3006 Modern Breton: Structure and Texts I (1)

-The grammar of modern (KLT) literary Breton, including a detailed study of a published folk-tale.

-WEL 3007 Medieval Cornish: Structure and Texts I (1)

-The grammar of medieval Cornish, including the detailed study of the

-Cornish 'passion' poem.

-WEL 3008 Old Welsh (1)

-Prose texts of the ninth to eleventh centuries.

-WELSH (Contd.)

-WEL 3009 An Approved Author or Topic I(1)

-The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
+WEL 3004 Twentieth Century Prose I (1) Representative samples from the compositions of modern prose writers and modern playwrights.
+WEL 3005 Twentieth Century Poetry I (1) Selections from the major poets and schools of twentieth century modernism.
+WEL 3006 Modern Breton: Structure and Texts I (1) The grammar of modern (KLT) literary Breton, including a detailed study of a published folk-tale.
+WEL 3007 Medieval Cornish: Structure and Texts I (1) The grammar of medieval Cornish, including the detailed study of the Cornish 'passion' poem.
+WEL 3008 Old Welsh (1) Prose texts of the ninth to eleventh centuries.
+WEL 3009 An Approved Author or Topic I (1) The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
 Students will produce an extended essay on their chosen subject.

-WEL 3051 Composition, Translation and Spoken Welsh II (2)

-Advanced composition and translation exercises and a study of the various written and spoken registers of Modern Welsh.

-WEL 3052 Medieval Prose II (1)

-WEL 3053 Medieval Poetry II (1)
+Second Semester: WEL 3051 Composition, Translation and Spoken Welsh II (2) Advanced composition and translation exercises and a study of the various written and spoken registers of Modern Welsh.
+WEL 3052 Medieval Prose II (1) A continuation of WEL 3002.
+WEL 3053 Medieval Poetry II (1) A continuation of WEL 3003

-WEL 3054 Twentieth Century Prose II (1)

-WEL 3055 Twentieth Century Poetry II (1)

-WEL 3056 Modern Breton Structure and Texts II (1)

-Further study of the grammar of Modern Breton, including readings from present-day prose compositions.

-WEL 3057 Medieval Cornish: Structure and Texts II (1)

-A further study of medieval Cornish texts.

-WEL 3058 History of the Welsh Language (1)

-Change and development in orthography and grammatical structure during the medieval and modern period.

-WEL 3059 An Approved Author or Topic II (1)

-A continuation of WEL 3009
+Welsh (Contd.)
+WEL 3054 Twentieth Century Prose II (1) A continuation of WEL 3004.
+WEL 3055 Twentieth Century Poetry II (1) A continuation of WEL 3005.
+WEL 3056 Modern Breton Structure and Texts II (1) Further study of the grammar of Modern Breton, including readings from present-day prose compositions.
+WEL 3057 Medieval Cornish: Structure and Texts II (1) A further study of medieval Cornish texts.
+WEL 3058 History of the Welsh Language (1) Change and development in orthography and grammatical structure during the medieval and modern period.
+WEL 3059 An Approved Author or Topic II (1) A continuation of WEL 3009.